bakerboy448/StarrScripts/README.md

 These scripts are designed to enhance functionality, improve management, and automate routine tasks.
 All scripts are **Created By: [Bakerboy448](https://github.com/bakerboy448/) unless otherwise noted.**

+**Warning**: Do not edit files on Windows that will be executed on Linux without ensuring the line-endings are set to `LF`.
+This means that `CRLF` cannot be used in .sh scripts.
+Bash scripts will not execute properly and you will receive an error.

 ## Scripts Overview

 ### Cross-Seed Category Filter for Qbittorrent

 -   **Script:** `xseed_qbit_cat_filter.sh`
 -   **Description:** Filters cross-seed requests by categories or trackers for execution by Qbittorrent.
+-   **Instructions:** Open the file in a text editor and modify the variable definitions at the top of the script, then replace the "Execute on completion" command in qBittorrent with the one given in the notes at the top of the script.
 -   **Creator:** [zakkarry](https://github.com/zakkarry)
 -   **Usage:** Execute the script to filter categories or trackers as needed in Qbittorrent setups.